Molecular Oncology Programme

 Tumour Suppression Group

 Tumour suppressors are genes that can prevent the development of cancer.
-All our cells have a functional set of these genes.
-However, despite their efficient protection against cancer, these genes can become defective over time.
-The affected cells thus become partially unprotected from cancer and, upon additional mutations in other genes, can give rise to cancer.
+All our cells have a functional set of these genes, but they can become defective over time.
+The affected cells thus become partially unprotected and, in combination with additional mutations in other genes, can give rise to cancer.
+Understanding how these genes work may help us to design drugs that block cancer.
+Tumour suppressor genes are now known to control many aspects of cell biology and organismal physiology, including cellular pluripotency, cell senescence, and metabolism.
+Our Group aims to achieve an integrated understanding of cancer protection.

 - To understand the mechanisms of tumour suppression and to identify new tumour suppressor regulators.